 Transboundary and Cumulative Impacts

-The EA process also includes the identification of any potential cumulative and transboundary impacts that could be caused by the proposed decommissioning programme.
+The EA process also includes the identification of any potential cumulative and transboundary impacts that could be caused by the proposed decommissioning programmes.
 Cumulative impacts may occur as a result of a number of activities (e.g. discharges or emissions) combining or overlapping and potentially creating a new or larger impact.
 Even where impacts do not overlap, it is important to consider the incremental effect of many small areas of impact on a particular environment or its use.

 Transboundary impacts are those which could have an impact on the environment and resources beyond the boundary of UK waters.
 The Convention on Environmental Impact Assessment in a Transboundary Context (Espoo, 1991) addresses the need to enhance international co-operation in assessing transboundary environmental impacts.
 The Espoo Convention was a key step in bringing together all stakeholders to prevent environmental damage before it occurs.